Understanding Sheet Metal Parts and Fabrication

 In the realm of sheet metal fabrication, various techniques come into play, each tailored to specific applications and requirements.
 Mechanical sheet metal fabrication, conducted with precision machinery and molds, dominates industrial settings, while manual sheet metal techniques, involving handcrafted manipulation, find their niche in traditional craftsmanship and automotive repairs.
 The architectural domain, on the other hand, presents a fusion of both mechanical and manual processes, where custom-built metal components adorn buildings with bespoke elegance.

-The sheet metal fabrication journey comprises approximately eight distinct stages, each playing a crucial role.
+The sheet metal fabrication process comprises approximately eight distinct stages, each playing a crucial role.
 Let’s explore each phase in detail:

 Unfolding and Programming